 “You cannot take this test lightly,” Trusner said.

 He explained the process of creating the test each year.

 A committee of the AEMA works with a professional testing company in North Carolina to come up with 200 questions.
 The company chooses 100 to put on the test.
 The tests are sealed and sent to the testing site, opened only for the test-takers, then resealed and sent back to the test company.
 They then grade the test and send the AEMA the results.

-At this point in time, the AEMA offers the test at the annual AEMA Convention in June, the most attended and least expensive, and in February in Raleigh, NC.
+At this point in time, the AEMA offers the test at the annual AEMA Convention in June, the most attended and least expensive.
 This year’s convention is in Atlanta and Trusner expects about 100 people to take the test.
 Opportunities to offer the test at more regional sites are planned for the future, but costs and qualified personnel to proctor the test are issues that need to be resolved.